avijeets/story/README.markdown

 	brew install ruby

-To push to heroku, make sure git has been initialized in your repository, and make sure you make a heroku site"
+To push to heroku, make sure git has been initialized in your repository, and make sure you make a heroku site:

 	heroku create
 	git push heroku master